Healthcare in Cyprus

 Cost of private healthcare in Cyprus

 The price of private healthcare isn’t exactly black and white – the final figure will depend on a number of different factors.
 Choosing an international or local provider, as well as the kind of package you go for, will also tilt the price scale.
+That's why the best way to find the right insurer for you in Cyprus is to shop around.

 Other key variables that alter the price of insurance include: